florianblume/6d-pat/README.md

 1. To install Qt, open the terminal and execute `sudo apt install qt5-default`.
 2. To be able to build or debug the program, install Qt-Creator `sudo apt install qtcreator`.
 3. Please build OpenCV yourself, if you haven't done so already.
 The OpenCV version that is installable under Linux does not output correct poses.
-You can download OpenCV from (here)[https://github.com/opencv/opencv].
-A tutorial how to make OpenCV can be found (here)[https://docs.opencv.org/3.4/d7/d9f/tutorial_linux_install.html].
+You can download OpenCV from [here](https://github.com/opencv/opencv).
+A tutorial how to make OpenCV can be found [here](https://docs.opencv.org/3.4/d7/d9f/tutorial_linux_install.html).
 5. OpenGL should be installed in Ubuntu already.
 6. Open Qt-Creator installed in step 2 and open the project.
 You should now be able to run (i.e. build) the program.

+**Check out the wiki pages for other setups!**

 # Getting Started